nhs-england-tools/playwright-python-blueprint/README.md

 pytest --tracing on --headed
 ```

+Alternatively if you are using Visual Studio Code as your IDE, we have pre-configured this project to work with the
+[Testing functionality](https://code.visualstudio.com/docs/editor/testing) so the example tests should be discovered automatically.

 ## Getting Started

 > NOTE: This section is currently under development and requires further work, so links to pages within this repository may not be very useful at this stage.